 Drugs that bear a heightened risk of causing significant patient harm when they are used in error.

 e.g.; opioids, insulin, anticoagulants

-ISMP's List of High-Alert Medications.
-Available at: www.ismp.org/Tools/highalertmedications.pdf.
+ISMP List of High-Alert Medications in Acute Care Settings.
+Available from: www.ismp.org/Tools/highalertmedications.pdf.